WA9ONY/Pico-RP2040/README.md

 # Project 30: Arduino Clone Microcontroller Boards

-Arduino designs are [open-source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) which results in other manufactures building products that are almost identical to the Arduino board except for the Arduino registered [trademark](https://en.wikipedia.org/wiki/Trademark) which are only on Arduino boards.
+Arduino designs are [open-source hardware](https://en.wikipedia.org/wiki/Open-source_hardware) which results in other manufactures building products that are almost identical to the Arduino boards except for the Arduino registered [trademark](https://en.wikipedia.org/wiki/Trademark) which is only on Arduino boards.

 <p align="center">